savmon120/curacao-controller-bookings-plugin/roadmap.md

 [] Reminder emails / discord pings (??)
-[] Set FIR in settings and fetch stations (??) - investigate whether this can be done via vatsim api's [] Controller name on booking using either vatsim name or wordpress name
+[] Set FIR in settings and fetch stations (??) - investigate whether this can be done via vatsim api's [] Controller name on booking using either vatsim name or wordpress name [] Controller station booking based on rating
+[] Whitelisting visitors and solo certs to enable booking of stations